pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 In my view, putting on guardrails to synthetic intelligence is brittle because there are too many edges cases.
 An example of this is that there the many ways people can and do jailbreak popular LLM-based systems.

 ## Solution: Curiosity, foresight and memory
 First amd foremost, it must be able to answer the question: what is/are the consequnces of this action?
 To do this, the system must have an imagination (mental simulation).

-Building maximum curiosity, truth seeking ,with foresight (aka imagination), and memory of various consequences, is the best way to align human well-being with  synthetic intelligence.
+Also, it should have maximum curiosity, truth seeking, and memory of various consequences, is the best way to align human well-being with  synthetic intelligence.
 Credit Elon Musk for popularizing the notion of maximizing truth seeking & curiosity in order to align human well being to synthetic intelligence.

 todo : question : what is the consewqnce ?
 Furthermore, in my view, they key lies in curating a diverse dataset, one that encompasses the full spectrum of human experience.
 Building AI with foresight and a nuanced understanding of humanity is a complex challenge.